ONSdigital/sdc-int-event-generator/README.md

 # Census Event Generator
-This is a utility spring boot web app, whose purpose is to create and publish rabbit amqp census events, for the purposes of performance testing.
+This is a utility spring boot web app, whose purpose is to create and publish pubsub census events, for the purposes of performance testing.
-The web app needs to be deployed to a GCP project where it will have access to the Rabbit instance it will publish to.
+The web app needs to be deployed to a GCP project where it will have access to the PubSub instance it will publish to.
 Its endpoint can then be called remotely, to instruct it to generate events.

-The app is deployed using a k8s manifest, through which the location of the rabbit it sends to can be configured.
+The app is deployed using a k8s manifest, through which the location of the pubsub instance it sends to can be configured.

 The application has within its src/main/resources/template folder, json templates for each of the EventType